2.c.2. Luminiferous aether and properties of photons

 c = ( µ0 ε0)-1/2

-It seems as though Maxwell thought of aether as the mechanical medium of light waves, or photons.
-This is another ironic fact in the history of science, since nowadays; Maxwell’s prediction serves as an indisputable argument sustaining the Theory of Relativity.
+It seems as though Maxwell thought of luminiferous aether as the mechanical medium of light waves, or photons.
+Another ironic fact in the history of science, since nowadays; Maxwell’s prediction serves as an indisputable argument sustaining the Theory of Relativity.
 It is as if the winners of scientific battles also wrote the history of knowledge.

 Propagation of magnetic waves and the variable speed of light

 From a dogmatic approach, according to the formula proposed by Maxwell on the velocity of propagation of light waves or photons, the most important fact is that the speed of propagation of a mechanical wave in a non-dispersive medium is a property of light waves, which relates to the square root of tension and density.
-This suggests the inaccuracy of a large part of Theory of Relativity by implying a variable speed of light due to the longitudinal tension changing with the intensity of the gravitational field.
+This property suggests the inaccuracy of a large part of the Theory of Relativity by implying a variable speed of light due to the longitudinal tension changing the intensity of the gravitational field –luminiferous aether.

 Furthermore, if the gravitational field is a supporting medium for electromagnetic energy, if we measure the velocity of propagation of photons in a system of reference external to the gravitational field, it will be greater when the gravitational field moves in the same direction, and lower in the opposite case.